HOME SPARK FX SPARK ANIMATION EVENTS NEWS SOCIAL MEDIA PROFILE CONTACT US SIGGRAPH

 Alan Camilo started his career in 2004 as a traditional 2D animator for 2 long feature films and 2 shorts in Brazil.
 Between 2007-2011, he worked as a 3D animator/rigger on films, games and commercials, such as Diablo III, Open Season 3 and Ice Age: A Mammoth Christmas.
 During that time he co-directed and animated the award-winning short One More Beer.
 In 2012, he moved to Vancouver and worked animating feature films for Rainmaker, Method Studios and currently Sony Imageworks.
 Among some of his work was The Maze Runner, Smurfs 2, Hotel Transylvania 2 and recently Storks as one of the supervising animators.
 He is also the creator of aTools, one of the most popular animation toolset available in the industry.

-A passion for storytelling and design has led Compositing Supervisor Daniel through a multifaceted and global career spanning both production and post-production.
-Working in the entertainment industry for more than 16 years, his career began when he moved to Australia when he was just 18, landing a position as an assistant producer for a television commercial production company.
+A passion for storytelling and design has led Compositing Supervisor Daniel Elophe through a multifaceted and global career spanning both production and post-production.
+Working in the entertainment industry for more than 18 years, Daniel’s career began when he moved to Australia when he was just 18 where he landed a position as an assistant producer for a television commercial production company.
 Exposed to post-production facilities, his love for the industry was born.
-Daniel became a Flame artist, working on commercials around the world at locations such as London, Dubai, Copenhagen and Montreal.
+Daniel became a Flame artist, working on commercials around the world at locations such as London, Dubai, Copenhagen, and Montreal.
 He was offered VFX opportunities in Denmark on feature films and hasn’t looked back since.
-During his five years at Image Engine, Daniel has worked on such projects as Battleship and Teenage Mutant Ninja Turtles, Logan, The Meg, and Fantastic Beasts: The Crimes of Grindelwald.
+During his years at Image Engine, Daniel has worked on such projects as Battleship, Teenage Mutant Ninja Turtles, Logan, The Meg, and Fantastic Beasts: The Crimes of Grindelwald.

 Born just outside of Philadelphia, Dave has had the pleasure to live and work in eleven different cities across three different countries.
 He received an undergraduate degree in Computer Arts from the Savannah College of Art and Design and has past production experience in effects, lighting, compositing, and stereography for both feature animation and live-action films.
 Currently with Blue Sky Studios as a Lead FX TD, he has presented multiple production talks over the last five years and is looking forward to sharing the latest with this year’s SPARK attendees.